-4.3.
+2.3.
 The Assembly of the Department assigns the Coordinating Committee (CC) the responsibility for overseeing the admissions process.
 The CC appoints a Selection Committee (SC) for each specialization, composed of three faculty members (academic staff) participating in the program's teaching.

-4.4.
+2.4.
 The required supporting documents are:

 - 1. Application form - 2.
 Short curriculum vitae - 3.
 Copy of both sides of the identity card - 4.
 Copy of degree or graduation certificate and transcript of records - 5.
 Copy of postgraduate diploma and transcript of records, if applicable - 6.
 Recognition of foreign academic degrees (if applicable) - 7.
 English language proficiency certificate at a minimum of B2 level - 8.
 Certificates of proficiency in another foreign language, which must be one or more of the following: French, German, Italian, Spanish, Russian, Japanese, and Mandarin Chinese - 9.
 Motivation letter, in which candidates explain their personal and professional goals in relation to the specialization they are applying for - 10.
 Two letters of recommendation - 11.
-Any other supporting material strengthening the application, such as: publications in scientific and technical journals, evidence of participation in conferences, seminars, etc., popular science publications, documented experience in geoscience professional fields, or evidence of other professional experience.
+Any other supporting material strengthening the application, such as publications in scientific and technical journals, evidence of participation in conferences, seminars, etc., popular science publications, documented experience in geoscience professional fields, or evidence of other professional experience.

-4.5.
+2.5.
 For candidates from foreign institutions who do not submit a certificate of academic recognition from the Hellenic NARIC (DOATAP), the following process applies:

-a.
-The Department Assembly appoints a committee responsible for determining whether a foreign institution or a type of degree from a foreign institution is recognized.

-b.
-To be recognized, the institution awarding the degrees must be listed in the catalogue of foreign institutions maintained and updated by DOATAP.
+- a) The Department Assembly appoints a committee responsible for determining whether a foreign institution or a type of degree from a foreign institution is recognized. - b) To be recognized, the institution awarding the degrees must be listed in the catalogue of foreign institutions maintained and updated by DOATAP.

-c.
-The candidate must submit a certificate of place of studies, issued and sent by the foreign university.
+c) The candidate must submit a certificate of place of studies, issued and sent by the foreign university.
 If the place of studies, or part of them, is certified as being within Greece, the qualification is not recognized unless the study period within Greece was at a public Higher Education Institution.

 4.6.
-Candidate evaluation and selection is based on the following criteria, always according to the points allocation system specified in Appendix I of this Regulation:
+Candidate evaluation and selection is based on the following criteria, always according to the points allocation system specified in Appendix I of the Internal Operating Regulations of the Postgraduate Programme "Earth Sciences and Environment:

-a.
-Grade of the first degree

-b.
-Level of required knowledge in English

-c.
-Knowledge of a second or more foreign languages of international relevance (French, German, Italian, Spanish, Russian, Japanese, or Mandarin Chinese)

-d.
-Additional studies or training (professional seminars, professional/technical studies, and higher undergraduate and postgraduate studies), certified by appropriate diplomas, degrees, and completion certificates e.
-Research activity (if any), as documented by publications in scientific journals, conference proceedings, certificates of participation in scientific conferences, and evidence of participation in research projects f.
-Professional experience, as certified by employer statements and/or insurance fund certificates.
-Particular weight is given to experience in geoscientific professional fields, with emphasis on its relevance to the specialization applied for.
-Lesser weight is given to experience in other professional fields g.
-Performance during a personal interview before the relevant Specialization Selection Committee (SC)

-h.
-Letters of recommendation provided

-i.
-Motivation letter, outlining personal and professional goals in relation to the specialization applied for
+- a) Grade of the first degree - b) Level of required knowledge in English - c) Knowledge of a second or more foreign languages of international relevance (French, German, Italian, Spanish, Russian, Japanese, or Mandarin Chinese) - d) Additional studies or training (professional seminars, professional/technical studies, and higher undergraduate and postgraduate studies), certified by appropriate diplomas, degrees, and completion certificates - e) Research activity (if any), as documented by publications in scientific journals, conference proceedings, certificates of participation in scientific conferences, and evidence of participation in research projects - f) Professional experience, as certified by employer statements and/or insurance fund certificates.
+Weight is given to experience in geoscientific professional fields, with emphasis on its relevance to the specialization applied for.
+Lesser weight is given to experience in other professional fields - g) Performance during a personal interview before the relevant Specialization Selection Committee (SC) - h) Letters of recommendation provided - i) Motivation letter, outlining personal and professional goals in relation to the specialization applied for